A well-designed website is crucial to the success of your small business, and to driving conversions.

 2. Make your website safe, especially if you have ecommerce

-Making sure that your website is safe and secure is an important UX improvement to do, especially if you have an ecommerce component.
+Making sure that your small business website is safe and secure is an important UX improvement to do, especially if you have an ecommerce component.
+Security should be a critical element of your business website checklist.

 There are a few steps you can take to ensure the safety of your website and create a better user experience for your customers.